 Internships can be linked to academic credit depending on the program of study, but can also be meaningful as non-credit experiences.
 For-credit internships include a substantive (and graded) academic component.
 Graduate students who meet the requirements of their program of study may apply for a for-credit internship.
-Post-baccalaureate students may complete a for-credit internship in the spring semester, or during their glide year, by application.
 Not-for-credit internships are more flexible in design, and there is no structured academic component.

 Internships worthy of academic credit are closely linked to a student's academic and professional goals.
-Students interested in an internship for credit should speak with the senior director of graduate studies, prior to course registration, to determine if an internship fits their academic plan.
-Graduate and post-baccalaureate students must be in good standing and meet any other program requirements in order to pursue a for-credit internship.
+Students interested in an internship for credit should speak with their program director, prior to course registration, to determine if an internship fits their academic plan.
+Graduate students must be in good standing and meet any other program requirements in order to pursue a for-credit internship.

-The senior director of graduate studies assists students in identifying a faculty sponsor who agrees to design, facilitate, and grade the academic component of the internship.
+The program director assists students in identifying a faculty sponsor who agrees to design, facilitate, and grade the academic component of the internship.
 A for-credit internship at the graduate level yields a minimum of three credit hours, and the academic component must occur in the same time period as the internship experience.